scrambledpie/scrambledpie.github.io/_posts/2019-12-6-Gaussian-Process-Prior_VAE-for-Interpretable-Latent-Dynamics-from-Pixels.markdown

 * It must be able to handle different length videos: 2 frames, 10 frames, 100 frames, videos vary in length.

 Previous solutions, such as the Kalman-VAE, have combined high-capacity LSTM with low capacity Kalman-filtering.
-This allowed interpretable physically plausible latent space but required training tricks: reweighting loss function terms, freeze-thaw of parameters, a handcrafted training schedule.
+This allowed interpretable physically plausible latent space but required training tricks: reweighting loss function terms, freeze-thaw of parameters, a handcrafted training schedule....
-We consider an approach without the Kalman filter or the notoriously temperamental LSTM instead opting for a Gaussian process.
+We skip the Kalman filter + LSTM and consider a Gaussian process.
 This simplifies the maths, reduces Monte-Carlo approximations, stabilises training...

 ## The Solution